Colt45en/novasynase/setup_guide.md

-# Setting Up NovaSynapse

-## Creating a GitHub Repository
+Setting Up NovaS## Creating a GitHub Repository
 1. Go to GitHub and create a new repository named `NovaSynapse`.
 2. Set visibility to **Public** or **Private**.
 3. Clone the repository locally: